confluentinc/cp-docker-images/examples/multi-datacenter/README.md

 # Overview

 This example deploys an active-active multi-datacenter design, with two instances of Confluent Replicator copying data bi-directionally between the datacenters.
-Confluent Control Center is running to manage and monitor.
+Confluent Control Center is running to manage and monitor the cluster.

 This is for demo purposes only, not for production.

-Here is a list of Confluent Platform services and their associated ports
+## Confluent Platform services and their associated ports

 |                | DC1                     | DC2                     |
 |----------------|-------------------------|-------------------------|